Terms & Conditions

 30.2 Promotional Offers and Discounts

 From time to time, Pax Manor may run promotional campaigns, discount offers, giveaways, referral rewards, or loyalty programs, either independently or in collaboration with third parties.
-The terms, availability, eligibility, and duration of such promotional offerings shall be determined solely by Pax Manor and may be modified, suspended, or terminated without prior notice, even if already publicly advertised.
+The terms, availability, eligibility, and duration of such promotional offerings shall be determined solely by Pax Manor and may be modified, suspended, or terminated without prior notice.

 30.3 No Retroactive Application